jonathanascona/course_guide/README.md

 - Hours: 50

-#### Coding Challenges
+#### Coding Challenges & Replication Projects

-The coding challenges will be graded on a four-point scale:
+The coding challenges and replication projects will be graded on a four-point scale:

 1. Submitted work.
 2. Some code aligns with the challenge.